How to Avoid Single Supplement Fees (for Solo Travelers)

 3. Limited availability of single rooms

-Working with one tour operator, I had a really incredible resort experience on my itinerary that had to be replaced with a large and more impersonal hotel, because the resort had limited room availability and I had to account for the possibility some travelers might want a single room.
-In this case, it changed a great star of my itinerary.
+Working with one tour operator, I had a really incredible resort experience on my itinerary — one that my guests could experience incredible nature walks and pick produce from the garden that they’d then get a cooking experience with– that had to be replaced with a large and more impersonal hotel, because the resort had limited room availability and I had to account for the possibility some travelers might want a single room.
+In this case, it changed a powerful experience to my itinerary.

-I know this won’t soften the blow of being a consumer paying an additional fee that may not appear fair, but sometimes, it helps to understand what goes behind the curtain to know there are challenges that small group tour operators face.
+I know this won’t soften the blow of being a consumer paying an additional fee that may not appear fair, but sometimes, it helps to understand what goes behind the curtain and know there are inherent challenges that make up those fees.
+Not for all operators, but I’m sharing what I’ve experienced.

 I hope these insights and tips help you navigate the world of single supplement fees and make your solo travels more affordable and enjoyable!